Colin-Fredericks/edx-video-augments/README.md

 -----------

 * Add click-for-popup and click-for-link functionality
-* Add Aria attributes (and do other stuff) for accessibility
+* Add Aria attributes (and do other stuff) to Augments for accessibility
+* Allow the links to appear in their regular place on the page, as well as on the video, so that people don't have to create a duplicate of the list.
 * lots more

 Wish List